 5.5 ADD does not keep your data for ever

 ADD uses your personal data where it has a clear aim in mind.
-Once that aim no longer exists, ADD deletes the data.
-As insurance broker, ADD has to show that we have provided you with sufficient information.
+Once that aim no longer exists, ADD erases the data.

-ADD keeps the details in your file for seven years after termination of the insurance contract.
+In addition, ADD keeps the data in your file for seven years after the insurance contract ends.

 For business customers, personal data are kept for seven years after termination of the last contract.

-The details that you provide to ADD so that it can produce an offer will, when the policy is taken out, form part of the file that we maintain in order to defend your interests in relation to that insurance.
-If the policy never comes into being, we keep the details that you provide us with when requesting an offer for a further five years after your initial request.
-That way, we are able to further help you if you change your mind and decide after all to take out the insurance policy and we can help you further and avoid you having to give us the same information or answer the same questions.
-If the result of the offer led to an insurance policy being drawn up, this info is kept up to seven years after termination of the insurance policy.
+The data that you provide to ADD so that it can produce an offer will, when the insurance policy is taken out, form part of the file that we keep in order to defend your interests in relation to that insurance.
+If the insurance never comes into being, we will keep the data that you provide us with when requesting an offer for a further three years after your initial request.
+That way, we are able to further help you if you change your mind and decide after all to take out the insurance policy, and we can help you further and avoid you having to give us the same information or answer the same questions.
+If the result of the offer led to an insurance policy being drawn up, this info is kept up to seven years after termination of the insurance contract.

-ADD keeps such data to be able to defend you rights vis-à-vis the insurance company.
+ADD keeps these data to be able to defend you rights vis-à-vis the insurance company.

-Personal data on potential customer prospects is used by ADD for five years, unless there was contact with the prospect in the meantime.
-In that case, a new five-year period starts.
-Prospects can always ask for their personal data to be removed.
+Personal data on potential customer prospects is used by ADD for three years, unless there was contact with the prospect in the meantime.
+In that case, a new three-year period starts.
+Prospects can always ask for their personal data to be erased.

-ADD obeys its confidentiality duties and the data protection legislation and we will only answer third-party queries if (i) they arise pursuant to a legal requirement or a legitimate interest; (ii) doing so is a prerequisite for performing the relevant contract; or (iii) the data subject has given permission for us to do so.
-In the last case, it actually advises requesting the information directly from the data subject.
+Because ADD obeys its confidentiality duties and privacy legislation, we will only answer third-party queries if (i) they arise pursuant to a legal requirement or a legitimate interest, (ii) doing so is a prerequisite for performing the relevant contract, or (iii) the data subject has given consent.
+In the last case, ADD actually advises requesting the information directly from the data subject.

-ADD declines liability if, under applicable (foreign) legal obligations, the lawful recipients of personal data require to pass personal data about customers on to the local authorities or process it without an adequate level of security.
+ADD declines liability if the lawful recipients of data, personal data of customers or legal entities, due to a foreign legal obligation, are required to pass these data on to the local authorities or process them without an adequate level of security.

-5.6.2 The Insurance Ombudsman Service must apply to ADD Complaints Management.
+5.6.2 The Belgian insurance industry’s ombudsman service must apply to ADD Complaints Management

-ADD Complaints Management provides answers to the questions posed by the Insurance Ombudsman.
+ADD Complaints Management provides answers to the questions posed by the Belgian insurance industry’s ombudsman service.

-If you as a third party have queries about customers, for example because you work for the police or are a notary public or lawyer, you can contact ADD NV's Third-Party Enquiries department, Industrieweg 1, 3001 Heverlee.
-This specialist department will answer your question bearing in mind its secrecy obligation and the privacy legislation.
-Our staff and other departments will therefore refer pass your enquiry on.
+If you as third party have queries about customers, for example because you work for the police or are a notary public or lawyer, you can contact ADD NV by post: Industrieweg 1, 3001 Heverlee or by e-mail to email@example.com.
+We will answer your question bearing in mind the duty of discretion and privacy legislation.
+Our staff and other departments will therefore refer you.